 May be either a signed number or an unsigned number depending on context.

 3.1.2 Character types

 Characters shall have the following properties:

-- be at least one address unit wide;

 - be exactly one address unit wide;

 - contain at least eight bits;

 - be of fixed width;

 - have a size less than or equal to cell size;

+- be unsigned.